h3ku/CodeQLCTF4/README.md

 ```

 The only substantial change is the addition in the where clausure to filter by the file name that we are interested in, using ``source.getNode().getLocation().getFile().getStem() = "SchedulingConstraintSetValidator"``, this way it becomes easier to work with resulting partial flows.

+### Step 1.5: Identifying a missing taint step
+You must have found that CodeQL does not propagate taint through getters like  `container.getHardConstraints`  and  `container.getSoftConstraints`.
+Can you guess why this default behaviour was implemented?

+### Step 1.5: Identifying a missing taint step - Solution
+My understanding of this os that CodeQL doesn't propagate taint through getters to prevent false positives.
+Imagine for example that we have an object, some of the properties of the object are user-controlled, but some others are not.
+Now we have a sink in the first parameter of a function that receives a call to a getter of our object, for CodeQL is not possible to know if the getter of this object is obtaining the properties that we are interested in (The user-controlled ones) or just any of the other random properties, because of this CodeQL decide to not propagate through getters unless you specify it.